ASNA/cs-version-of-export-dg-to-csv/README.md

     Schema file is written to the target folder in the format:
         <databaseName>-<library>-<file>.schema.txt

     In the output file, the Database Name has any special characters removed to make it work as part of a Windows filename.
-    For example, '*PUBLIC/DG Net Local' gets translated to 'public_dg_net_local' in the output file name.
+For example, `*PUBLIC/DG Net Local` gets translated to `public_dg_net_local` in the output file name.